purwar1997/rbac-api/README.md

 This project is deployed on a DigitalOcean Droplet and linked to a custom domain.
 To visit the live deployment, [click here](http://api.rbac.shubhampurwar.in).

-APIs are documented using Swagger Docs and all of them are live and functional.
-[Click here](http://api.rbac.shubhampurwar.in/docs/swagger) to view API documentation.
+APIs are documented using Swagger (OpenAPI) specification and all of them are live and functional.
+[Click here](http://api.rbac.shubhampurwar.in/docs/swagger) to view API docs.
 Select RBAC production server in the dropdown menu and play with any API.

 [![Documentation Preview](/media/swagger.png)](http://api.rbac.shubhampurwar.in/docs/swagger)

 ## 4. Main Features

-- Authentication enabled using JSON Web Tokens
+- Authentication enabled using JSON Web Tokens (signup, login, reset password)
-- Authorization based on roles and permissions
+- Authorization based on roles and permissions of a user
-- APIs are deployed on DigitalOcean Droplet using Nginx as a web server
+- APIs are deployed on a DigitalOcean Droplet using Nginx as a web server
-- PM2 setup to make sure server keeps running and APIs are always live
+- Configured PM2 to keep the API server running as a daemon process to ensure availability
-- Swagger Docs for documentation of APIs
+- Utilized the cluster module to evenly distribute incoming requests across all CPU cores in the server
+- APIs are documented using Swagger (OpenAPI) specification
 - Database modelling using various Mongoose schemas
+- Validation of request payload using Joi library
 - Logging of HTTP requests using Morgan
+- Parsing of multipart/form-data using Formidable library
 - Upload and delete images using Cloudinary APIs
 - Ability to send emails using Nodemailer
+- Routing enabled using Express middlewares
+- Centralized error handling using Express middlewares
 - Project is based on MVC architecture
-- Validation of request payload using Joi library
-- Ability to parse multipart/form-data using Formidable
-- Centralized error handling using Express middlewares
-- Routing using Express middlewares

 ## 5. Schemas and Routes